 christmas stocking patterns free sewing pattern modern patchwork

-The outside fabric is made from joining together ‘wonky stripes’ with plain backing fabric inside.
+The outside fabric is made from joining together ‘wonky stripes’ to make the outer pieces with plain backing fabric inside.
 The actual size is 48.5cm tall.
 You’ll need:

 Coats & Clark™ Dual Duty XP® All-purpose Thread